CourseReps/ECEN452-SP18/Students/derekjanak/Lab7/README.md

 output ports also curve outward from the resistor in order to avoid coupling.
 The analysis of the circuit is carried out using even/odd mode analysis.

+The Wilkinson Power divider differs from the basic power splitter through the inclusion of a resistance placed across the output lines.
+This resistance results in isolation of the ports at the cost of additional attenuation.
+This allows the device to function as a power combiner as well as a power splitter.

 The phase shifter designed in this lab utilized lengths of transmission line to shift the phase of the output.
 An initial line was established in order to determine a reference phase; then the original line was cut and two phase shifting circuit routes were tested.
 These routes